QuineDot/rust-learning/src/elision.md

 If you get a lifetime error involving elided lifetimes, try giving all the lifetimes names.
-This can improve the compiler errors; if nothing else, you won't have to work so hard to mentally track the numbers used in error for illustration, or what "anonymous lifetime" is being talked about.
+This can improve the compiler errors; if nothing else, you won't have to work so hard to mentally track the numbers used in errors for illustration, or what "anonymous lifetime" is being talked about.

 Take care to refer to the elision rules when naming all the lifetimes, or you may inadverently change the meaning of the signature.
 If the error changes *drastically,* you've probably changed the meaning of the